Mahbubaliazad/Aws-EC2-CodePipeline-CodeDeploy/README.md

-## Microservices CI/CD With Terraform, AWS CodePipeline + AWS CodeCommit + AWS CodeBuild + AWS ECS
+## AWS CI/CD pipeline With Terraform, AWS CodePipeline + AWS CodeCommit + AWS CodeBuild + AWS ECS

 This project help you set up end to end CI/CD With AWS CI/CD Tools for your Amazon ECS Applications using Terraform